It means that during your coding you have been too optimistic about the data size to import.

 Looking at the (only) documentation I found that:

-...Crewait.go! sends the data in the waiting area off to their different tables in the minimal number of INSERT statements, without creating any ActiveRecord objects at all.
+...Crewait.go! sends the data in the waiting area off to their different tables in the minimal number of INSERT statements, without creating any ActiveRecord objects at all.and watching at the method import_to_sql in the crewait.rb file you will find why: it will store a plain SQL insert statement for each object you

 But when you crewait you won't have any validation about the Ruby object, just the creation of a plain string with your object data... and sometimes it does not help.